14 Tips and Tricks to Help Your Toddler Dress Themselves

 It encourages an understanding of weather

 As adults, we consider the weather when dressing for the day ahead.
 Children don’t necessarily think of the consequences when choosing their outfits.
-(Your little fashionista just wants to wear the glittery pink dress!)
+(Your little fashionista just wants to wear the sparkly pink dress!)
 This presents a learning opportunity and a conversation starter.
 “By engaging in these discussions, we can promote learning and foster curiosity and flexibility in young children,” says Anjali Ferguson, PhD, PsyD, a clinical psychologist and children’s author.
 Talk to your child about the weather daily and use descriptive words like “hot,” “windy,” and “cold,” and then discuss which clothes are best for the conditions.